Accessibility Statement

 We are working to fix most of the accessibility problems with this website.
 But there are some things that we may not fix because the content is not within the scope of the accessibility regulations, and to fix them all would take too much time relative to the benefit of our users.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
+For example, we do not plan to fix every older non-essential document as they are exempt from the accessibility regulations.

 What we’re doing to improve accessibility

 We are always open to suggestions, additions, or the reporting of accessibility programs.
-Users can use the contact details supplied above.

 We understand that maintaining an accessible website is an ongoing project and are working to resolve identified accessibility issues which are within our control.
 We continue to improve the accessibility of documents and pages, prioritising those that are viewed most often.